Judge in Texas orders pause on Biden program that offers legal status to spouses of US citizens - KVIA

 Several families were notified of the receipt of their applications, according to attorneys advocating for eligible families who filed a motion to intervene earlier Monday.

-“Texas should not be able to decide the fate of hundreds of thousands of U.S. citizens and their immigrant spouses without confronting their reality,” Karen Tumlin, the founder and director of Justice Action Center, said during the press conference before the order was issued.
+“Texas should not be able to decide the fate of hundreds of thousands of US citizens and their immigrant spouses without confronting their reality,” Karen Tumlin, the founder and director of Justice Action Center, said during the news conference before the order was issued.

+The coalition of states that sued accused the administration of bypassing Congress for “blatant political purposes.”

-The program has been particularly contentious in an election year where immigration is one of the biggest issues, with many Republicans attacking the policy and contending it is essentially a form of amnesty for people who broke the law.
+The program has been particularly contentious in an election year in which immigration is one of the biggest issues, with many Republicans attacking the policy and contending it is essentially a form of amnesty for people who broke the law.

 If approved, applicants have three years to seek permanent residency.
 During that period, they can get work authorization.